 DANNY ALMAGOR OAM

 Danny Almagor OAM is the CEO of Small Giants, a company he started to effect social and environmental change through business.
 He is the founder and former CEO of Engineers Without Borders Australia, and the co-founder and Chair of the Impact Investment Group.
+Small Giants collaborated with Breathe Architecture to fund and deliver The Commons.

 Catherine has worked in the Property Development / Architectural management industry for nearly 30 years.
 She is a foundation Board member (Treasurer) of the International Woman’s Forum Australia (IWF Australia).